Association football tactics and skills: The man-to-man defence

 In man-to-man defence, a single defender follows their opponent wherever they go.
 Extremely tight marking can be achieved in this way and star players can often be neutralised in a game by use of a dedicated "shadow".
 Since the man-to-man defence will take defenders in any part of the field, interceptions and broken plays will often offer opportunity for quick counter-attack.
 The Italian teams of the 1970s and 1980s often used this approach with impressive results.

 The shortcomings of the man-to-man defence is a lack of depth when new attackers move up or down the field.
 The man-to-man defence also may allow for defenders to be drawn out of position, opening gaps for other attackers in vulnerable areas.
 This was Italy's flaw in the 1970 Final, according to some analysts.
 To overcome this problem with depth, the man to man defence may use a 'sweeper', who is a central defender and has a free role (no assigned player to mark).
 The sweeper sometimes may take up a position slightly behind the defensive line, as the role often involves 'sweeping up' any attacks that break through the defence and thus add valuable depth to the defensive unit.
 Zone defence does not require a sweeper role, and as many teams have changed their tactics on this, sweepers today are rare.

+Other considerations

+Additional defensive considerations that may be of relevance are: